 SOCI 5131 Contemporary Sociological Theory

 SOCI 6730 Graduate Statistics

-SOCI Graduate Research Methods
+SOCI 6731 Graduate Research Methods

-SOCI Electives

-SOCI Electives

-SOCI Master's Thesis Research

-6939/PSYC

-6939

-Contemporary Sociological Theory

-Graduate Research Methods
+SOCI 6432 Qualitative Research Methods

+Or

+GEOG 5134 Geographic Information Systems

-9 hours of Three Core Classes listed below
+SOCI Core 9 hours of three core SOCI classes listed below

-6 hours of Two SOCI Elective classes
+SOCI Electives 3 hours SOCI elective classes

-Master's Thesis Research
+SOCI Electives 3 hours SOCI elective classes SOCI 6939 Master's Thesis Research

-The thesis is a 35-40 page paper that could potentially be publishable in a Sociology scholarly journal (it must be in American Sociological Association format, use real data, contain a literature review, and test at least one hypothesis derived from a Sociological theory).
-This option requires a thesis committee, a proposal, a completed thesis approved by the student's thesis committee and the successful oral defense with a thesis committee consisting of at least two committee members.
+The thesis is a 35-40 page paper that could potentially be publishable in a Sociology scholarly journal; it must be in American Sociological Association format, use real data, contain a literature review, and test at least one hypothesis derived from a Sociological theory.
+This option requires a thesis committee, a proposal, a completed thesis approved by the student's thesis committee, and the successful oral defense with a thesis committee consisting of at least two committee members.